 I began fashioning this tale under the gloom of a rising Donald Trump candidacy that I, and nearly everyone else, thought unlikely to succeed.
 But, prevail he did.
 Now, we face the prospect of a “big, beautiful wall” along the US/Mexico border.
 Or, maybe not.
 The deportation of twelve to thirteen million people.
 Or, maybe not.
 The exclusion of immigrants and refugees from Muslim countries.
 Or, maybe not.
 In any event, at least for a while, we’ve probably seen the last of that nation referenced in the Emma Lazarus sonnet, “The New Colossus,” inscribed on Lady Liberty’s tablet.

 I aim to illuminate what once existed and to explore an evolving new terrain.

-I’ll be on the road telling tales of the borderlands wherever folks might be willing to listen.
-So far, I’ve presented aspects of this work at these conferences:
+I’ve been on the road telling tales of the borderlands wherever folks might be willing to listen.

 February 10-13, 2016: 37th Annual Southwest Popular/American Culture Association Conference, at the Hyatt Regency Hotel and Conference Center in Albuquerque, NM.